-Are we heading towards a more humanized recruitment process?
+Are we heading towards a more humanised recruitment process?

-Some companies are trying hard to give a human touch
+Some companies are trying to give a human touch

-And to be able to leverage Social Media would be precisely to send a reply to EACH application whatever happens and it is one of their future challenge.
-And the challenge is a technological one…as it depends on their CRM and ATS and the way they interact between each other.
+And to be able to leverage social media would be precisely to send a reply to EACH application whatever happens and it is one of their future challenges.
+And the challenge is a tech one, as it depends on their CRM and ATS and the way they interact with each other.